Whitney Nic James

 3. Don’t Compare Your Relationship to Anyone Else’s

 Your relationship with God is just that; yours.
-Don’t let anyone make you feel bad for how you communicate with God or for what your relationship with HIm looks like.
+Don’t let anyone make you feel bad for how you communicate with God or your relationship with Him.
 Everyone’s relationship with Him will look different, and that’s OK.
 God didn’t make us the same, so he doesn’t expect our relationship with him to mirror someone else.

 How to Build a Relationship with God